-"Coastal hazards" means natural processes that place people, property, or the environment at risk for injury or damage, including but not limited to tsunami, hurricane, wind, wave, storm surges, high tide, flooding, erosion, sea level rise, subsidence, or point and nonpoint source pollution.
+Coastal Hazards.
+Natural processes that place people, property, or the environment at risk for injury or damage, including but not limited to tsunami, hurricane, wind, wave, storm surge, high tide, flooding, erosion, sea level rise, subsidence, or point and nonpoint source pollution.

-"Council" means the city council of the City and County of Honolulu, which body shall act as the "authority" under HRS Chapter 205A.
+Council.
+The city council of the City and County of Honolulu, which body shall act as the "authority" under HRS Chapter 205A.

-"Crops" means agricultural produce or [part(s)] parts of plants or trees cultivated for commercial or personal use.
+Crops.
+Agricultural produce or parts of plants or trees cultivated for commercial or personal use.

-"Cumulative impact" means the impact on the environment that results from the incremental impact of an action or development when added to other past, present, and reasonably foreseeable future actions or developments.
+Cumulative Impact.
+The impact on the environment that results from the incremental impact of an action or development when added to other past, present, and reasonably foreseeable future actions or developments.
 Cumulative impacts can result from individually minor but collectively significant actions and development taking place over a period of time.

-"Development" means any of the uses, activities, or operations on land[;],or in or under water, that occur within the special management area [that are included below, but not those uses, activities, or operations excluded in paragraph (2)], as follows.
+Development.
+Any of the uses, activities, or operations on land[;], or in or under water, that occur within the special management area [that are included below, but not those uses, activities, or operations excluded in subdivision (2).], as follows.

-- (1) "Development" includes but is not limited to the following: - (A) The placement or erection of any solid material, or any gaseous, liquid, solid, or thermal waste; - (B) Grading, removing, dredging, mining, or extraction of any materials; - (C) Change in the density or intensity of use of land, including but not limited to the division or subdivision of land: - (D) Change in the intensity of use [of water], ecology [related thereto], or [of] access [thereto; and] to water; - (E) Construction, reconstruction, [demolition] or alteration of the size of any structure[-]; - (F) Construction or reconstruction of a dwelling unit situated on a shoreline lot or a lot that is impacted by waves, storm surges, high tide, or shoreline erosion, including additions that exceed 300 square feet;
+- (1) Development includes but is not limited to the following: - (A) The placement or erection of any solid material, or any gaseous, liquid, solid, or thermal waste; - (B) Grading, removing, dredging, mining, or extraction of any materials; - (C) Change in the density or intensity of use of land, including but not limited to the division or subdivision of land: - (D) Change in the intensity of use [of water], ecology [related thereto], or [of] access [thereto;] to water; and - (E) Construction, reconstruction, [demolition,] or alteration of the size of any structure[-], including but not limited to the construction or reconstruction of a dwelling unit: - (i) Situated on a shoreline lot or a lot that is impacted by waves, storm surges, high tide, or shoreline erosion, including additions that exceed 300 square feet;

-- (G) Construction or reconstruction of a dwelling unit when the dwelling unit and related garages, carports, covered lanais, and accessory structures have an aggregate floor area of 7,500 square feet or more; or - (H) Construction or reconstruction of a dwelling unit that is part of a larger development of three or more dwelling units. - (2) "Development" does not include the following: - (A) Construction or reconstruction of a [single-family residence]
+- (ii) When the dwelling unit and related garages, carports, covered lanais, and accessory structures have an aggregate floor area of 7,500 square feet or more; or - (iii) That is part of a larger development of three or more dwelling units. - (2) Development does not include the following: - (A) Construction or reconstruction of a [single-family residence]

-dwelling unit that is less than 7,500 square feet of floor area, is not situated on a shoreline lot or a lot that is impacted by waves, storm surges, high tide, or shoreline erosion, and is not part of a larger development [; provided that, for the purposes of this definition, "floor area" shall mean floor area as defined under Section 21-10.1;] of three or more dwelling units; - (B) Structural and nonstructural improvements to existing dwelling units, including the addition of minor accessory structures and floor area additions; provided that such additions are limited to 300 square feet if the dwelling unit is considered development under subdivisions (1)(F), (1)(G), or (1)(H); - (C) Repair or maintenance of roads and highways within existing rightsof-way; - [(C)](D)Routine maintenance dredging of existing streams, channels [and], or drainage ways; - [(D)](E)The repair and maintenance of underground utility lines, including but not limited to water, sewer, power [and], or telephone [and] lines, or minor appurtenant structures such as pad mounted transformers and sewer pump stations; - [(E)](F)Zoning variances, except [for] with respect to height, density, or parking [and], or shoreline setback[;] variances; - [(F)](G)Repair, maintenance, or interior alterations to existing structures;
+dwelling unit that is less than 7,500 square feet of floor area, is not situated on a shoreline lot or a lot that is impacted by waves, storm surges, high tide, or shoreline erosion, and is not part of a larger development[; provided that, for the purposes of this definition, "floor area" means floor area as defined under § 21-10.1;] of three or more dwelling units; - (B) Nonstructural improvements to existing commercial or noncommercial structures, including but not limited to structural and nonstructural improvements: - (i) To existing dwelling units, including the addition of minor accessory structures and floor area additions; provided that such additions are limited to 300 square feet if the dwelling unit is considered development under subdivision (1)(E)(i), (ii), or (iii); or - (ii) Directly related to relocating a dwelling unit farther mauka or to an area less susceptible to coastal hazards, on the same zoning lot, and activities related to the relocation of the dwelling unit; - (C) Repair or maintenance of roads and highways within existing rights-of-way; - [(C)](D)Routine maintenance dredging of existing streams, channels [and], or drainage ways; - [(D)](E)The repair and maintenance of underground utility lines, including but not limited to water, sewer, power [and], or telephone[, and] lines, or minor appurtenant structures, such as pad mounted transformers and sewer pump stations;